lalmada1/Coding-in-R-SPR-2021/index.md

   - 3 points if you earn instructor praise for an informative post
   - Max of 20 points can be earned each week (6 discussions plus 1 Code-Through)

-- **Final Dashboard Project (30%):**  This course will end with a final project that requires you to analyze some data and present your results as a data dashboard.
-It is designed to give you practice integrating the material that we have covered throughout the course.
-The instructions for the project will be accompanied by a rubric describing the allocation of points and criteria for evaluation.

-- **Code-Through Project (10%):**  In addition to the final dashboard project, you will be asked to complete a "Code Through", or tutorial of sorts, in R Markdown.
-This tutorial is an introduction to a new concept, technique, function, package, or dataset in R that has not been covered in this course.
-See the Course Schedule for more details.

 ## D. Late and Missing Assignments

 Grades for the course are largely based on weekly labs.
 Assigned work is accompanied by detailed instructions, adequate time for completion, and opportunities to consult the instructor with questions.
 As a result, each assignment element in the course is expected to be completed by the due date.
 Once solutions for labs are posted, it is no longer possible to receive points for assignments.
 Final projects will not be accepted 24 hours past the due date. **Late submissions will be reduced by one point per day late, rounding up.**